-Wall Street Breakfast: Tesla Is Done With California

 Temp checks the new normal at airports?

-Airlines for America, which represents the largest U.S. airlines including American (NASDAQ:AAL), United (NASDAQ:UAL), Delta (NYSE:DAL) and Southwest (NYSE:LUV), is backing the TSA checking temperatures during the coronavirus pandemic.
+Airlines for America, which represents the largest U.S. airlines including American (AAL), United (UAL), Delta (DAL) and Southwest (LUV), is backing the TSA checking temperatures during the coronavirus pandemic.
 The measure will "add an extra layer of protection for passengers as well as airline and airport employees... and provide additional public confidence that is critical to relaunching air travel and our nation's economy."
 No decision has been made on whether to mandate the checks, but they would follow the industry requiring facial coverings for all flying passengers.

 What else is happening...

-States will distribute Gilead's (NASDAQ:GILD) remdesivir to fight COVID-19.
+States will distribute Gilead's (GILD) remdesivir to fight COVID-19.

-Focusing on vaccine, Pfizer (NYSE:PFE) turns to outsourcing.
+Focusing on vaccine, Pfizer (PFE) turns to outsourcing.

 Eric Schmidt no longer advisor at Alphabet (GOOG, GOOGL).